-People will understand, you just have to help them.
-Not chiming in and not working the message is going to blow up because people will have made up their mind before they ever arrive at Santa’s Village.
-This situation, unchecked could even lead to lower attendance.
+People will understand; you just have to help them.
+Not chiming in and not working, the message is going to blow up because people will have made up their minds before they ever arrive at Santa’s Village.
+This situation, unchecked, could even lead to lower attendance.

 Here is another fine picture we can paint:

-You are a major widget builder association and the United States has just signed a major free trade agreement with the country of Webuilditcheaperistan.
-You plan to have Jack “the Robber Baron” Smith as your keynote speaker because he was the diplomat that forged the agreement and got the senate, the president and everyone else to buy into importing widgets with no tariffs.
-OK, I gotta say, this is probably a great selection for your keynote whether you agree with the policy or not, because this is something that is affecting your attendees and their businesses on a daily basis.
+You are a major widget builder association, and the United States has just signed a major free trade agreement with the country of Webuilditcheaperistan.
+You plan to have Jack “the Robber Baron” Smith as your keynote speaker because he was the diplomat who forged the agreement and got the Senate, the President, and everyone else to buy into importing widgets with no tariffs.
+OK, I gotta say, this is probably a great selection for your keynote, whether you agree with the policy or not because this is something that is affecting your attendees and their businesses on a daily basis.
 A perfect keynote if there ever was one.

-After your announcement, people are going to be up in arms that they hate this guy, his new policy is bad for the group and that he is driving them out of business.
-This is going to happen and in the old days, it did not matter because no one could hear these complaints.
-Now, the internet has made it possible to shout as loud as they would like and everyone can hear them because they now have the power.
-It is up to you to make sure that your message is heard, understood and not drowned out by all of the noise that is going to be created.
+After your announcement, people will be up in arms that they hate this guy, that his new policy is bad for the group, and that he is driving them out of business.
+This is going to happen, and in the old days, it did not matter because no one could hear these complaints.
+Now, the internet has made it possible to shout as loud as they would like, and everyone can hear them because they now have the power.
+It is up to you to make sure that your message is heard, understood, and not drowned out by all of the noise that will be created.

-You need to be ready to speak to the bloggers and the readers that will be calling for your head on a pike.
-You need to address them calmly and rationally explaining why this choice is the best for the group They need to understand that by hearing this keynote speaker, you, as an organization may be able to come up with ways to combat the new trade agreement or learn to live with it and perhaps even thrive in spite of it.
-If you ignore the online argument, you ignore the fire that may be burning in the kitchen and an unchecked fire soon spreads to other rooms, other homes and can destroy an entire city.
+You need to be ready to speak to the bloggers and the readers who will be calling for your head on a pike.
+You need to address them calmly and rationally, explaining why this choice is the best for the group.
+They need to understand that by hearing this keynote speaker, you, as an organization, may be able to come up with ways to combat the new trade agreement or learn to live with it and perhaps even thrive in spite of it.
+If you ignore the online argument, you ignore the fire that may be burning in the kitchen, and an unchecked fire soon spreads to other rooms and other homes and can destroy an entire city.